Launching an online business can be so exciting!

 The First Three Steps to Launching an Online Business, A Shortcut:

-The first thing you want to set up is your ESP (email service provider).
-At its most basic level, an ESP is a way for you to send out bulk emails to your clients.
-Most ESPs have many other functions as well, but for now we’re going to focus on sending out emails.
+The first thing you want to set up is your email service provider.
+At its most basic level, email marketing automation software is a way for you to send out bulk emails to your clients.
+Most email automation services have many other functions as well, but for now we’re going to focus on sending out emails.

 You may be wondering why you’d need such a service if you already have a Gmail, Yahoo or other type of personal email address.
 The reason is simple: now that you’re an online business, you cannot use your personal email address to contact your clients.
 Not only is it unprofessional, it is illegal and will get your account blacklisted – which is every bit as bad as it sounds.
 It means your email, and in some cases your IP address, will be blocked from reaching people’s inboxes.
 If this happens, it is very difficult to get your email address removed from the blacklist.
 Many countries, the US included, now have laws protecting consumers against unwanted emails – also called SPAM.
 So don’t use your personal email.

-- How techie are you?
-Some of the landing page services are really drag and drop.
+How techie are you?
+Some landing page services are drag and drop.
 The formatting and layout has been done for you and is set up for high conversion.
 The downside is there is less customization available.
 The best option for this would be LeadPages.

 3. Create Your Landing Page & Opt-in Form:

-Once you have chosen your service, it is time to create your landing page and opt-in form.
+Once you have chosen your service, it is time to create your opt-in form & landing page.
 The service you’ve chosen should have tutorials to show you the mechanics, but here are some important things to know:

-- Your opt-in form will need to be integrated with your email service provider.
+- The landing page opt-in form will need to be integrated with your email service provider.
 Stop.
 Take a deep breath.
 This sounds harder than it is.
-First, you need to set up a generic form on your ESP.
-Most of the time, this form will simply ask your client for their first name and email address.
+First, you need to set up a form on your email service.
+Landing page best practices will tell you this form should simply ask your client for their first name and email address.
 You don’t want to make it fancy or spend any time at all on design because your landing page service will just be using the form as a way to collect the info and get it on to your list.
 You can find step-by-step instructions here.

-- Once you’ve set up the form in the ESP (there are likely tutorials on this within the specific program you choose), you will need to integrate it with your opt-in form.
+- Once you’ve set up the form in the email automation service (there are likely tutorials on this within the specific program you choose), you will need to integrate it with your opt-in form.
 Go back to your landing page service and follow the instructions they provide for integration.
-Each service has different instructions customized for your ESP.
+Each service has different instructions customized for the email marketing platform you use.

 When this is all finished, you will have completed the first techie steps to starting your online business.
 You’ve now created a landing page that links to an opt-in from.
 When a client lands on the landing page and clicks the button, they will now be added to your mailing list.